 Students: end your school day with a payday

-Whether you’re a full or part-time student, you’ve been entitled to receive unique credits that help offset the cost of your tuition, education and textbooks.
+Whether you’re a full or part-time student, you are entitled to receive unique credits that help offset the cost of your education.
 These credits help reduce the amount of taxes you owe at the end of the year.
 If you don’t use all your credits for that year, you can carry them forward or transfer them to a spouse or parent.
-Unfortunately, the federal government eliminated education and textbook amounts meaning you won’t be able to claim them on your 2017 tax return.
+Unfortunately, the federal government eliminated education and textbook amounts in 2017 meaning you won’t be able to claim them on your 2019 tax return.
 The good news?
 There are still federal credits for tuition fees, and you’ll still be able to carry forward unused education/textbook amounts from previous years.
+The education amount can also still be claimed in some provinces.

 Federal Education and textbook credits cancelled

-In previous years, a full-time student would have been able to claim education /textbook amounts of $4,185.
+Before 2017, a full-time student going to school for 9 months would have been able to claim education/textbook amounts of $4,185.
 If they claimed the full $4,185, this would have resulted in tax savings of $628.
 This is now no longer available from the federal government.

 Provincial Education and tuition amount changes:

-Alberta, Prince Edward Island, Nova Scotia: Education credit stays
+Newfoundland, Prince Edward Island, Nova Scotia, Manitoba: Both Tuition and Education credit Remain

-Saskatchewan eliminated both the provincial education and tuition amounts effective July 1, 2017.
-If you’ve got any unused credits from previous years, you’ll be able to carry them forward.
+Ontario and Saskatchewan eliminated both the provincial education and tuition amounts in, 2017.
+If you’ve got any unused credits from previous years, you are still able to carry them forward.

 Our Tax Experts are trained to ensure students maximize any new or unused credits and get every eligible deduction available, because we know bigger tax breaks mean better spring breaks for you.